sadpreduu/browser_py/README.md

 # SAD BROWSER
   Web-browser in python

-This application is a python app that uses
+This application is a python app that uses the QtPy library and the PyQt5 packge